catalyst/moodle-tool_objectfs/README.md

 # moodle-tool_objectfs

 A remote object storage file system for Moodle.
 Intended to provide a plug-in that can be installed and configured to work with any supported remote object storage solution.
-This plug-in requires [moodle-local_aws](https://github.com/catalyst/moodle-local_aws) to function.

 * [Use cases](#use-cases)
   * [Offloading large and old files to save money](#offloading-large-and-old-files-to-save-money)
   * [Sharing files across moodles to save disk](#sharing-files-across-moodles-to-save-disk)